Unity in Diversity

 “What’s in a Name?”
-Project: Defining Identity through Names (Created & Written by Augustana Student Jennifer Ha)
+Project: Defining Identity through Names (Created & Written by Augustana Alumna Jennifer Ha, BA,‘17)

 Often, people with uncommon names are told that their names are too “difficult” or “weird.”
 Even before a personal encounter, people judge and make assumptions about others based on their names.
 This project asks participants who have uncommon names to write down what their name means to them.
 In our Canadian, Anglophone society, uncommon names are typically names from other languages and cultures.
 What we tend to overlook while focusing on foreignness is the fact that most names are personally significant representations of someone’s culture and heritage.
 This project also asks participants or observers to consider what significance names carry—it goes beyond something to call another person.
 We should reflect on times that we were introduced to someone with an unfamiliar name and consider how we reacted.
 We should always do our best to accommodate and include everyone, and the first steps are as easy as pronouncing someone’s name correctly.

 A floor map of the world is being made available by Chaplaincy in the Forum.
 You are welcome to remove your shoes and place a tealight on a part of the world that you wish to hold up in prayer.